-Signal Direction Clock Domain Description core_clk Input N/A A stable core clock used for control logic. core_rst Input core_clk An active-High reset signal. system_rst_out Output An active-High system reset output to be used b core_clk example design level logic.
-This port is available Shared Logic is in the Core is selected. mmcm_lock_out Output Async MMCM lock indication.
-This port is not available D-PHY RX configuration. pll_lock_out Output Async PLL lock indication.
-This port is available when S Logic is in the Core is selected.
-This port is available UltraScale+ families. system_rst_in Input System level reset.
-This port is available when Shacore_clkLogic is in Example Design is selected in D-PHY configuration. pll_lock_in Input Async PLL lock indication, This port is available when S Logic is in Example Design is selected.
-This po available for UltraScale+ families.
+Signal Direction Clock Domain Description core_clk Input N/A A stable core clock used for control logic. core_rst Input core_clk An active-High reset signal. system_rst_out Output core_clk An active-High system reset output to be used by the example design level logic.
+This port is available when Shared Logic is in the Core is selected. mmcm_lock_out Output Async MMCM lock indication.
+This port is not available for D-PHY RX configuration. pll_lock_out Output Async PLL lock indication.
+This port is available when Shared Logic is in the Core is selected.
+This port is available for UltraScale+ families. system_rst_in Input core_clk System level reset.
+This port is available when Shared Logic is in Example Design is selected in D-PHY TX configuration. pll_lock_in Input Async PLL lock indication, This port is available when Shared Logic is in Example Design is selected.
+This port is available for UltraScale+ families.